 Cream, gel, liquid, or lotion:

-- Be sure your child does not breathe in this drug after it has dried.
+- Do not breathe in this drug after it has dried.
 May cause nose or throat irritation.

 - Some of these drugs may catch on fire.
 Do not use near an open flame or while smoking.